 Benefits of participating and Anticipated Outcomes

 The benefits of participating include access to government and community stakeholders working on neighborhood revitalization and growth through community engagement across transatlantic cities.
 Participants will receive targeted programming to support and supplement local knowledge with relevant national and international examples—whether policies, programs, tools, or technologies.
-The anticipated outcome is the successful application and transfer of innovative strategies and tools to the local context.
-When applied, these strategies and tools will assist participating neighborhoods develop solutions to complex problems.
+One of the anticipated outcomes is the successful application and transfer of innovative strategies and tools to the local context.
+When applied, these strategies and tools will assist participating neighborhoods to develop solutions to complex problems.

 Forum I: Detroit, Michigan